gmc-code/PC-microbit-micropython/docs/breadboard_projects/Models_using_definitions.rst

 ==========================

 | The following examples use write_digital to power a device connected to a given pin number.
-| In most examples, pin0 is used, but pin1 or pin2 could jsut as easily be used.
+| In most examples, pin0 is used, but pin1 or pin2 could just as easily be used.

 ----